Follow us on a trip to Messene, a county at the southwest part of Peloponnese! Explore its pristine beaches and dig into its vast history.

 Find Neda waterfalls

-Some 40min away from the temple of Apollo, there are the Neda waterfalls, a unique natural park not to be missed!
+Some 40min away from the temple of Apollo, there are the Neda waterfalls, a unique natural park of unmatched beauty.
 Accessible through paths crossing the densely forested gorge of Neda, they offer a great opportunity for trekking-lovers.
 As a reward, you will admire the majestic scenery and swim in the natural pools of the waterfalls of River Neda, named after one of the Nymphs that raised Zeus.
 A task not for the fainthearted, prepare beforehand for a demanding physical activity and ask the locals for the starting points of the trails.

 Discover Ancient Messene